anuj-iitp/Foodly_Marketplace_Analytics/README.md

 A separate **Relationship** sheet contains a unique State dimension table.

 The State table is connected to both the historical data and the current snapshot through the **State** field.
-This provides a common state-level dimension for the related analysis.
+This provides a common state level dimension for the related analysis.

 The structure can be summarized as: